gugafromMARS/gugafromMARS/README.md

 **`A manager trying to learn how to code`**

 My name is Gonçalo Cravo, i have a bachelor degree in Management, but i realized after a work experience that is not what i want to do.
-Since i was 11 years old i spend a lot of time on computer playing video games online, and now can see computer is my habitat, so im trying to learn how to code by myself, its really hard, but we need to keep working on it to achive what i want.
+Since i was 11 years old i spend a lot of time on computer playing video games online, and now i can see computer is my habitat, so im trying to learn how to code by myself, its really hard, but we need to keep working on it to achive what i want.